History

 Steve Kistler received a B.A. in Creative Writing from Stanford University, studied at U.C.
 Davis for one year, and was an assistant at Ridge Vineyards for two years before founding Kistler Vineyards in 1978.

 In the mid-1970s when I began my career at Ridge, there was very little pinot noir planted along the western reaches of the Sonoma Coast, and in particular on Taylor and Fitzpatrick Lanes.
 Then in 1992, I tasted a pinot noir that truly caught my attention – a Summa Vineyard pinot noir, from one of the first pinot noir vineyards planted on Taylor Lane.
 It had vivid aromatics, a bright natural acidity, and a more pronounced “cool climate character” than the Russian River Valley pinot noirs I had been tasting.
-After tasting this wine, I was more convinced than ever that many of California’s most compelling pinot noirs would come from these maritime sites in the future.
-And so soon thereafter, I began looking to purchase potential vineyard land on any one of the coastal ridges near Taylor Lane.
+This wine convinced me that many of California’s most compelling pinot noirs one day would come from these maritime sites.
+And so soon thereafter, I began looking to purchase potential vineyard land along the coastal ridges near Taylor Lane.”

 1993